 Learn the simple steps to install and set up the Prestashop e-commerce platform on Ubuntu 20.04 or 18.04 LTS Linux server running on localhost or cloud hosting such as AWS, Google, DigitalOcean, etc.

-This free e-commerce platform is available in two versions community and premium which is hosted and managed by the developers themselves.
-The hosting is provided IONOS.
+This free e-commerce platform is available in two versions community and premium which are hosted and managed by the developers themselves.
+The hosting is provided by IONOS.
 Well, for those who want to host the Prestashop own their cloud hosting platforms, and have technical knowledge; the community edition is good to go.
-Whereas, all functions and modules which are not free, you have to purchase them for a fee.
+Whereas all functions and modules are not free, you have to purchase them for a fee.
 Also, the pre-build modules help a lot to extend the functions of Prestashop as required.
 Therefore, you don’t have to spend any money on features that you don’t need in the end.

 The PrestaShop is quite flexible that’s why it gives the user the choice to opt between numerous themes, modules, and extensions, even if the number cannot keep up with giants like Magento.